Chemistry 652- - - ORGANOMETALLIC CHEMISTRY - - - Spring 2021

 - a bibliography (references to prior work, see J. Am.
 Chem.
 Soc. for style).

-Your proposal must be submitted electronically by the deadline (preferably as a pdf file entitled 'yourname.pdf') to: firstname.lastname@example.org.
+Your proposal must be submitted electronically by the deadline (as a pdf file entitled 'yourlastname.pdf') to: email@example.com.

-Assignment: Write short critical reviews of several of your colleague's proposals and rank them in order of your preference for funding (i.e. assign rankings 1, 2, 3 and 4 - no ties allowed!).
+Assignment: Write short (~ 200 words) critical reviews of your colleague's proposals and rank them in order of your preference for funding (i.e. assign rankings 1, 2, 3 and 4 - no ties allowed!).
 Your reviews must justify your rank order, and in the best of all worlds, they should also be helpful to the authors in rewriting their proposal for next year's competition.
+I will forward your reviews - verbatim - to the proposal authors.

 Approximate Class Syllabus: